 You learn in small classroom settings, working closely with engaged faculty who have published numerous books and articles.
 Discover history with faculty who have written on and explored it in depth.

+In the 21st century, students doing history is part of learning history.
 History majors do hands on work in class and with internships at the Friedsam Library, the University Archives, and the Regina A. Quick Center for the Arts.
-Internships are available at local historical societies.
-We have also had students intern in Washington, D. C. and Buffalo, N. Y.
+Internships are available at locally and we have also had students intern in Washington, D. C. and Buffalo, N. Y.

-At Bonas our students create history for the digital age in a dedicated class, History 419: Digital History and Archival Practices.
+HIST 106: The Art of Historical Detection, introduces history as problem solving and investigation.
+HIST 300: Historical Methods and Historiography, is where students learn the craft of historical writing and why we write history.
+At Bonas our students create history for the digital age in a dedicated class, HIST 419: Digital History and Archival Practices.
 Working in the University Archives and closely with faculty and archivist, students turn historical research into products for the digital age.
 Many of our classes are digitally enhanced, taking advantage of what the information age has to offer.

+A major in history is quite flexible.
 A student can fashion his or her individual course of study.
-Students can pursue a second major, a minor such as the Minor in Secondary Education, and the Honors Program.
+Students can pursue a second major, a minor, or the Honors Program.